iainconnor/phinder/README.md

 - Specify the 3rd parameter explicitly when calling `in_array` to avoid unexpected comparison results.

-Your project code follows this rule if you don't forget to check it in code review.
+Your project code follows this rule unless you forget to check it in code review.
 But what if you forget?
 What if your project has ten rules?
 You probably want machines to do such low-level checking.

 Phinder is a command line tool for checking such low-level things automatically.
 By saving the following yml as `phinder.yml` and running `phinder` from your terminal, Phinder finds the violations for you: